libriscv/docs/docs/godot/cmake.md

 ## Auto-completion in editor

-Auto-completion should automatically work if you symlink the `cmake` to your project.
+Auto-completion should automatically work if you symlink the `cmake` folder from Godot Sandbox to your project.
 If not, you can always add this path to your editor:

 https://github.com/libriscv/godot-sandbox/tree/main/program/cpp/api